telerik/fiddler-jam-docs/security.md

 - **Mask cookies**&mdash;(Enabled by default) While cookie key names are still readable, the option masks all cookies values so that they won't be visible to the portal users who receive the log.

-- **Mask all post data**&mdash;(Disabled by default) When disabled, the option will apply a default [masking of sensitive data](#masking-sensitive-data).
-When enabled, the option masks all POST data such as user information in text inputs and forms.

 - **Disable cache**&mdash;(Enabled by default) The option sets the `Cache-Control` and `Pragma` headers to a `no-cache` value on each network request.

+- **Clear cookies, cache and storage on start**&mdash;(Disabled by default) Clear cookies, cache and storage of the starting page, when the capturing is started.

 >tip As per your requirements, always check if the **Capture screenshots** and **Capture video** options are enabled or disabled.
 When enabled, the options may expose sensitive data (if any) even if that data is masked in the captured HTTP sessions.